 2.1 Money transfers.
 Our Services allow persons based and resident in Italy

-to make money transfers to persons in the countries and regions that we notify
+to make money transfers to persons in the selected countries and regions that we notify

 you via our website and/or mobile app.
 Our Services operate such that a “Sender”